Privacy Policy

 We process your personal data using one or more of the following lawful bases:

-• Contract: where processing is necessary to provide your trip or booking
+• Contract: where processing is necessary to provide your trip or booking: for you name and contact information, passport information and payment information.

-• Vital interests: where processing is necessary to protect life or health
+• Vital interests: where processing is necessary to protect life or health: for your emergency contact information and your medical information that you disclosed to us.

 6. Sharing Your Data